-Copthorne Prep School has an outstanding reputation for helping children successfully gain entry into the senior school of their choice and many of these children enter with scholarships.
-50% of our Year 8 children have received Scholarships to their next schools over the last five years and 100% of children were successful at gaining a place in their first choice school.
+Copthorne Prep has an outstanding reputation for helping children successfully gain entry into the senior school of their choice and many of these children enter with scholarships.
+50% of our year 8 children have received scholarships to their next schools over the last five years and 100% of children were successful at gaining a place in their first choice school.

 No two senior schools are alike – either as institutions or in terms of their entry requirements.
-This is why the best way through the system is in discussion with the Headmaster and the Head of Teaching and Learning.
+This is why the best way through the system is in discussion with the Headmaster.

 Many schools also include an interview as part of the assessment process.
 We ask parents to advise us of the date of an interview as the school is not always directly informed.
-The Headmaster, Head of Teaching and Learning or a senior member of staff will conduct a practice for your child a few days before the real interview.
+The Headmaster or a senior member of staff will conduct a practice for your child a few days before the real interview.

 Most senior schools will also ask for a confidential reference from the Headmaster which will indicate if he believes the right school of choice has been made.
 This does underline the need for parents to be realistic, as well as hopeful, about their child’s chances.